Matura: Czech Republic

-The state part of the exam is supervised by CERMAT (formerly Centrum pro reformu maturitní zkoušky, "Centre for Maturita Reform; now Centrum pro zjišťování výsledků vzdělávání, "Centre for Detection of Education Results"), a state managed company.
+The state part of the exam is supervised by CERMAT (formerly Centrum pro reformu maturitní zkoušky, "Centre for Maturita Reform; now Centrum pro zjišťování výsledků vzdělávání, "Centre for Determination of Education Results"), a state managed company.
 CERMAT issues final tests for the state part of the exam, documentation and practical tests, holds training for teachers who correct essays and supervise the students during the exams.
 The main part of the company is the tech centre, which is used for auto correcting the students exams.
 State exams are subject to continual improvement.
 Today the tests consist of four exams from which two are state organized and two school organized, in the future the state wants to add at least one more state exam and one more compulsory school exam.

 In 2012 the state part of the maturita exam was split into two difficulty levels – students could choose between basic and advanced tests.
 This solution was found to be ineffective and was canceled the following year.

 The Czech Republic also has a separate examination system called Národní srovnávací zkoušky ("National Comparative Test"), owned and managed by the private company Scio, s.r.o. which provides tests for all subjects.
 Some Czech universities recognize the results of these tests and students can be accepted based on these results, however, they still have to succeed in the maturita exam.

 The examination itself is also divided between written and oral parts but not all subjects require both written and spoken input (for example math is formed by a written test only).
 Usually both the written and the oral part of the exam are set in late spring.
 The state part of the written exam is set to one day in which students in the whole country write identical tests, different tests are always issued on the day the exam takes place.
 The school (profile) part is always different and is based on requirements of the school which issues the test so it may be both written and spoken, but it can also be only one of the options.